-- 4.3.1 Where the liquidator proposes to take fees based on time costs, he must first provide the creditors with detailed information in the form of a 'fees estimate'.
-A fees estimate is a written estimate that specifies - details of the work the liquidator and his staff propose to undertake; - the hourly rate or rates the liquidator and his staff propose to charge for each part of that work: - the time the liquidator anticipates each part of that work will take; whether the liquidator anticipates it will be necessary to seek approval or further - approval under the Rules; and - the reasons it will be necessary to seek such approval. - 4.3.2 In addition, the liquidator must give the creditors details of the expenses he considers will be, or are likely to be, incurred.
+- details of the work the liquidator and their staff propose to undertake; - the hourly rate or rates the liquidator and their staff propose to charge for each part of that work; - the time the liquidator anticipates each part of that work will take; - whether the liquidator anticipates it will be necessary to seek approval or further approval under the Rules; and - the reasons it will be necessary to seek such approval. - 4.3.2 When providing a fees estimate, the liquidator should supply that information in sufficient time for creditors (including when acting through a committee) to be able to make an informed judgement about the reasonableness of the liquidator's requests.
+Fees estimates should be based on all of the information available to the liquidator at the time that the estimate is provided. - 4.3.3 In addition, the liquidator must give the creditors details of the expenses they consider will be, or are likely to be, incurred.